Language Models Don't Learn the Physical Manifestation of Language: Introduction

 Humans experience language through a rich sensory interplay involving visual, auditory, and tactile stimuli \citep{lieberman2002nature}, integrating these sensory inputs to form a comprehensive understanding of language.
 In contrast, LLMs are trained on vast corpora of text data, quite devoid of sensory context.
 They process language as a series of tokens, learning patterns and associations between these tokens without any direct experience of the concepts they represent.
 This sensory deprivation raises critical questions about the completeness and depth of the ``understanding'' of language that LLMs can achieve through text-based learning alone.
 Roughly speaking, LLM ``perceives without sensing''.

-To probe these questions, we introduce a series of tasks, collectively referred to as the \textsc{H-Test}, inspired by philosophical thought experiments and designed to assess the ability of LLMs to understand language beyond its textual representation.
-These tasks are aimed at uncovering whether LLMs can infer visual and auditory aspects of language that they have never directly experienced, challenging the models to demonstrate a form of understanding that might be considered closer to human cognitive processes.
+To probe these questions, we introduce a series of tasks, collectively referred to as the \textsc{H-Test}, inspired by philosophical thought experiments. \textsc{H-Test} is designed to assess the ability of LLMs to learn the physical manifestation of language -- that is, how our language looks in our eyes.
+These tasks challenge the models to demonstrate a form of language understanding that is closer to human cognitive processes.

 This exploration is motivated by the philosophical debate on the nature of knowledge and understanding, particularly the thought experiment involving Mary, a scientist who knows everything about the color red but has never experienced it directly.
 By analogy, can an LLM that has never ``seen'' or ``heard'' truly understand the full linguistic knowledge that derives its significance from visual and auditory experiences?